 With a name like Hotel Scoop, we’re obviously big fans of staying in a place with maid service, fresh towels, a comfy bed, and people to fetch us food when we’re hungry.
 A hotel is not always the best option though when you get beyond the two-person couple stage and have a family of four or three generations of relatives.
 Sometimes you need a lot more room so you’re not banging into each other and a kitchen so you don’t have to spend every meal in a restaurant.

-Here are a few options to consider if you don’t want to be on top of each other but you don’t want to spring for the Presidential Suite.
+Here are a few options for hotel alternatives to consider if you don’t want to be on top of each other but you don’t want to spring for the Presidential Suite.

 Vacation Rentals and Villas